-This is actually a little tricky. d) shows that supernova explosions and neutron stars are related, as predicted, but doesn't answer the question.
+Choice d) shows supernova explosions and neutron stars are related, as predicted, but doesn't answer the question.
 Most students do not pick c) for some reason, even though it is certainly the only way that we can get the date of the explosion.

-8. Most properties of a neutron star are extreme in comparison to normal stars.
+7. Most properties of a neutron star are extreme in comparison to normal stars.
 Which of the following properties is not unusual when compared to a normal star?